hchauvet/beampy/README.md

 to fit your needs.

-To create personal themes you can place your theme inside beampy/themes/ (check avalaible exemples inside this folder to create your theme files)
+To create personal themes you can place your theme inside beampy/themes/ (check available examples inside this folder to create your theme files)

 The name of your theme file should end-up with the suffix *_theme.py*.
 Then you can load them in your presentation as follow: